ryanwilsonperkin/cis3210/README.md

 attacker.
 In a true production system, the production.ini file containing secret keys would be kept private.

+### AJAX Vulnerabilities

+The only supplied AJAX is generated from static, project defined data.
+Therefore it is safe to assume that any AJAX requests made to/from the server are safe and valid.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the